Campus Improvement Plan

 Lever 1: Strong School Leadership and Planning, Lever 4: High-Quality Instructional Materials and Assessments, Lever 5: Effective Instruction

-Strategy 2: Enable and engage learning for students through the use of software and technology that offers collaboration opportunities, provides assessment, and integrates with mobile learning.
+Strategy 2: Support student learning and parent communication through the use of technology and software that offers collaboration opportunities, provides assessment, information, and integrates with mobile learning.

-Strategy's Expected Result/Impact: Inspiring and informing teachers and parents to influence student achievement, so critical close attention will be paid to how we train and support both new & experienced educators, and parents.
+Strategy's Expected Result/Impact: Inspiring and informing teachers and parents will influence student achievement.
+Intentional training will support both new & experienced educators and parents.

 Staff Responsible for Monitoring: Principal